steveseguin/ndininja/readme.md

 This Code is me tinkering around with ideas; it is unfinished.
 Audio isn't yet supported.

+It is based on the chromicast repo I made. https://github.com/steveseguin/chromicam

 # macOS Build
 python3 build chromicast.py pack